ESSENTIA INSURANCE COMPANY v. TAVAREZ-GUERRERO et al | Law.c...

-Markel subsidiary Essentia Insurance Company sued Robert J. Fani, Karissa L. Foose and other defendants Thursday in New Jersey District Court over an insurance coverage dispute.
-The complaint, filed by McGivney, Kluger, Cook & Intoccia, seeks a declaration to determine Essentia's obligation to the defendants in an underlying lawsuit arising from a motor vehicle collision.
+Essentia Insurance, a subsidiary of Markel, filed an insurance coverage lawsuit against Karissa L. Foose and other defendants on Thursday in New Jersey District Court.
+The suit, filed by McGivney Kluger Cook & Intoccia, seeks a declaration that Essentia has no duty to defend or indemnify the defendants in two underlying personal injury lawsuits stemming from a motor vehicle collision.
 Counsel have not yet appeared for the defendants.
-The case is 3:22-cv-05453, Essentia Insurance Company v.
-Tavarez-Guerrero et al.
+The case is 2:22-cv-05453, Essentia Insurance Co. v.
+Foose et al.

 Insurance